cbonoz/homechain/README.md

 Find, create, and sell NFT's around your owned real estate.

+There's been talk to use blockchain to enable rapid transactions and partial sales of real estate, but in practice this can be difficult.

-NFT platforms for real estate exist, but one of the biggest problems is governance.
+One of the biggest problems is transferring and representing ownership of real estate is ensuring governance and trust.

 - Who enforces that the ownership is represented by this particular NFT?
 - If ownership is distributed, who is responsible for maintaining the property?